yoichimichael/react-kaiju-tracker/README.md

 </div>
 ```

+## Adding Kaiju

-The edit button, once clicked, should show a form within the Kaiju card with the class of `kaiju-card-edit-form`.
-This form will update the Kaiju in question.
-When thinking about how to do this, consider these things: should the Kaiju be updated optimistically or pessimistically?
+A form has already been provided for adding new Kaiju.
+Make sure that this is a `controlled form`.
+When thinking about how to do this, consider these things: should the Kaiju be added optimistically or pessimistically?
 Where does the Kaiju need to be updated?
 How can this be done without mutating state?

-The delete button similarly will remove the Kaiju from the database and the html.

 **BONUS: Render the create form conditionally (user must click a button to see the form).**

+## Editing and Deleting Kaiju

+The edit button in the , once clicked, should show a form within the Kaiju card with the class of `kaiju-card-edit-form`.
+This should be rendered conditionally.
+When thinking about conditional rendering, can you leverage state in some way to decide whether it should be shown?

+Similar to adding a Kaiju, both the front and back end should reflect the edited Kaiju once that Kaiju has been submitted.
+The same goes for the delete button.

 **Hints:**

-***Which things need state in order to work?
-Where should those states live?***
+***Which things need state in order to work?***

+***More than one component can have state!
+Use this to your advantage!***